 Advantages of an FHA loan versus a conventional loan

 It can be easier to qualify for an FHA loan compared to a conventional loan.
-Lenders may have more flexible credit score requirements.
 You can often make a down payment that's smaller with an FHA loan and the interest rates on FHA loans can be competitive with rates you might get on a conventional loan.
+Lenders may have more flexible credit score requirements too.
+Learn more about getting an FHA loan with bad credit.

 Disadvantages of an FHA loan